Last updated on October 6th, 2023 at 02:28 pm

 Other signs of the compulsive disorder are over-grooming and aggressive and repetitive vocalizing.

 This disorder has to be treated.
-Otherwise, it could get worse to a point where they engage in self-mutilation or self-harm.
+Otherwise, it could get worse to the point where they engage in self-mutilation or self-harm.

 #3 Behavioral Disorder